 It is important to take this medication exactly as prescribed by your doctor.
 If you miss a dose and it is more than 6 hours until your next dose, take it with food as soon as possible and continue with your regular schedule.
 If it is less than 6 hours until your next dose, skip the missed dose and continue with your regular dosing schedule.
-Do not take more than one dose of this medication in a day.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store this medication in its original container at room temperature.
 Protect it from light and moisture, and keep it out of the reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.